filamentgroup/grunticon/README.md

 #### options.customselectors
 Type: `Object`

-Allows you to specify custom selectors (in addition to the generated `cssprefix + filename - extension` class) for individual files.
+Allows you to specify custom selectors for individual files.
+This is in addition to the selectors generated using `cssprefix + filename - extension`.

 Example: